 In this episode, Brian interviews David Scott (Managing Director at Skills for Security) about apprenticeships in the security business sector as well as some of the core projects in focus for the organisation.
 In addition, Brian chats with Frederic Haegeman (Business Leader for Honeywell’s commercial security operation in Europe) who focuses on integrated security platforms and healthy buildings.

-In Episode 9 of the Security Matters Podcast, Brian also interviews Richard Jenkins (CEO at the National Security Inspectorate) on the NSI’s role in the security sector, how COVID-19 has impacted the inspections regime and developments in standards.
-In addition, Brian chats with John Davies (Managing Director at access control solutions specialist TDSi) who turns his attentions towards security solutions in a post-Coronavirus environment and the delivery of systems for emerging Smart Cities.
+Hear an interview with Richard Jenkins (CEO at the National Security Inspectorate) on the NSI’s role in the security sector, how COVID-19 has impacted the inspections regime and developments in standards.
+Brian chats with John Davies (Managing Director at access control solutions specialist TDSi) who turns his attentions towards security solutions in a post-Coronavirus environment and the delivery of systems for emerging Smart Cities.

-This episode sees Brian interview David Ward, CEO at Ward Security, about the changing role of security officers, attracting new entrants to the sector, and the importance of the City Security Council (of which he's the Founder and Chairman).
+Hear an interview with David Ward, CEO at Ward Security, about the changing role of security officers, attracting new entrants to the sector, and the importance of the City Security Council (of which he's the Founder and Chairman).
 Also featuring on this episode is Alistair Enser, CEO at Reliance High-Tech, who focuses on the 'new normal' and the challenges now facing end users.